 Jumbo marshmallows and gummy worms come alive in Wormy Marshmallow Monsters.
 This fun and ooey Halloween Treat is a great treat for parties!

-Last year at this time I had the pleasure of participating in 30 Days of Halloween.
-This is a fun blogger event hosted by the talented Allison Miller from Cupcake Diaries.
 Once again I’m participating and cannot believe how great the Halloween inspired recipes that my fellow bloggers have shared thus far.
-In 2016 I included Swamp Potion into the celebration, this is a fun family friendly beverage that’s perfect for spooky entertaining.
+In 2016 I included Swamp Potion into the celebration, this is a fun family-friendly beverage that’s perfect for spooky entertaining.

 Without further ado, I present my addition to the 2017 round: